theuzomavictor/INTRO-TO-GitHub/IntroductionToGithub.md

 ## Clone

 On GitHub, the process of cloning involves downloading and copying the codes and files present from the repository.
 In computing, a repository, or "repo", as defined by the Oxford dictionary, is a central location where data is stored.
+In other words, it is a folder where data/files are stored.

 You should be familiar with some of the fundamental Git commands before we begin.
-To learn about the various Git commands, see [Introduction to basic command line.](https://github.com/ezeamaka2/basic-command-line) Please note that I'll be working with the Windows Operating System for the entire process.
+To learn about the various Git commands, see [Introduction to basic command line.](https://github.com/ezeamaka2/basic-command-line)

+Please note that I'll be working with the Windows Operating System for the entire process.

 Now, to clone a repo in GitHub, use the following order:
 1. Head over to your GitHub profile.
 2. Click the new icon.